-Legislation behind the designation: EU Habitats Directive 1992 transposed into UK law by the The Conservation of Offshore Marine Habitats and Species Regulations 2017.
+Legislation behind the designation: EU Habitats Directive 1992 transposed into UK law by the The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).

 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
 The most up-to-date information is reflected on the map on this section and in JNCC’s MPA mapper and the evidence underpinning this can be viewed within the Evidence section.

 The diagram below is a summary of the key milestones involved in the selection and designation of Wight-Barfleur Reef SAC.
 More detail can be found within the Relevant Documentation section.